-Note: Certification for this credit must be obtained from the Indiana Economic Development Corporation, Development Finance Office, VCI Credit Program, One North Capitol, Suite 700, Indianapolis, IN 46204.
-Apply online through the IEDC's website at iedc.in.gov or call them at (317) 232-8800.
+A taxpayer that provides qualified investment capital to a qualified Indiana business may be eligible for this credit.
+Certification for this credit must be obtained from the Indiana Economic Development Corporation Development Finance Office, VCI Credit Program, One North Capitol, Suite 700, Indianapolis, IN 46204, telephone number (317) 232-8827, or visit iedc.in.gov/.